 I don’t understand the languages; most songs I don’t know what they are saying, but I know the messages are positive.
 But the drums, vocals, and instruments are so powerful that it doesn’t matter.
 Some songs do mix in English with African and European languages.

 I was mesmerized by South African music in a most unusual place, in the shanty towns of South Africa.
-Because I travelled alone, and didn’t know my way around, I took a tour.
+Because I traveled alone and didn’t know my way around, I took a tour.
 This shantytown village, built on cardboard, tin, plywood was so poor that it made me want to cry.
 There was no electricity, sewer, or running water.

 Since this time, I have loved African music.
 I expanded my tastes to include West African music, North African music, African Salsa, and Middle Eastern African music.
 In Madrid, which has a large African community, I was able to enjoy African Salsa.
 In Tunisia, Middle Eastern African music.